-- Skin and respiratory organisms, such asstaphylococcus aureus (Golden Staph) and Group A Strep – the “flesh-eating” bacteria.
+- Skin and respiratory organisms, such as staphylococcus aureus (Golden Staph) and Group A Strep – the “flesh-eating” bacteria.

 - Other residual fungi, especially if workplace facilities include showers.
 These do not cause illness themselves but can aggravate asthma and allergies in workmates.

 In 2011, an estimated 16 holidaymakers successfully sued a cruise line company, Fred Olsen Cruise Lines, after falling ill while on-board the ship the Boudicca.
 Passengers had expressed concerns about hygiene procedures, pointing to inadequate cleaning of public areas.

 That’s surely enough to prove that good hygiene is essential in shared facilities, which in turn only emphasizes the importance of following good workplace bathroom etiquette.

-The GreenRoom 8-Point Bathroom Etiquette Guide:
+The Greenroom 8-Point Bathroom Etiquette Guide:

 We have put 8 main points in our guide to good workplace bathroom etiquette, which should see you through safely.
 These can be divided into two main areas:

-1) Do Your Business, Not Some Business
+1. Do Your Business, Not Any Business

 The workplace bathroom exists for specific purposes, neither of which (we’re sure) we need to explain in any great detail.
 But there are certain things that are not appropriate – the most obvious being conducting business.
 Let’s face it, no-one is on top of their negotiating game when they are immediately concerned with… erm, evacuations.

-2) Always Wash Your Hands
+2. Always Wash Your Hands

 Admittedly, there was once a time when no-one would bat an eyelid if they noticed a person not washing their hands, but those days are long gone.
 The vast majority of people consider it as essential as closing the cubicle door, and as such has become an essential part of proper workplace bathroom etiquette.